alecjara/live-coding/apr/14-03/README.md

    }
    ```

-1. create `.gitignore` and skip this files
+1. create `.gitignore` and skip this folders

 ```
 dist/